garfix/nligems/doc/internals.md

 #### Pragmatic analysis

-The difference between semantic and pragmatic analysis is that pragmatic analysis requires contextual information.
+The difference between semantic and pragmatic analysis is that pragmatic analysis requires contextual information: information that can't be obtained from the sentence alone.

 ##### Context